Level 1 DOT Inspection

 The Basics of the Level 1 DOT Inspection

 The DOT Authority Package uses six various inspection levels.
-Their level 1 inspection refers to the official “North American Standard Inspection.”
+Their level 1 inspection is the official “North American Standard Inspection.”
 It’s the most comprehensive DOT inspection that exists.
 It’s a very detailed and thorough inspection.
-Inspectors assess both a truck and the driver qualification files of each truck.
+Inspectors assess both a truck and the driver qualification files of each car.
 The DOT inspector often begins by examining the seat belt and tail lamps.
 Then, the inspector will look at the steering wheel, exhaust system, and other aspects.
 The main focus of each DOT inspector is safety.
 He or she will also examine driving-related documents.
 These include the driver’s license and medical certificate.
 Inspectors also look at waivers and hours-of-service forms and documents.
 Read about FMCSA Hours of Service Suspended .

-Every Level 1 DOT Inspector Will Examine the Driver’s:
+Every Level 1 DOT Inspector Will Examine the Drivers:

--Day by day trucking logs
+-Day-by-day trucking logs

 -Drug and alcohol use (How To Pass Dot Drug Test )